Free Association with the Government of New Zealand since 1974.

 Niue’s system of government is based on the Westminster system.
 The Niue Assembly consists of 20 members, 14 of whom are elected by village constituencies and 6 from the common roll.
 The 20 members elect a Premier and the Premier selects three cabinet ministers from the 19.
 Members elect a Speaker from outside their ranks.
 A general election is held every three years.

-For the Electoral System, election was held on 12 April 2014 where candidates re-elect Hon Toke Talagi as premier of Niue again following the 2011 election for another 3 years.
+For the Electoral System, the last general election was held on 29 April 2023.
 Of the 20 Niue Assembly members, six were being elected for Common Roll members and fourteen from village constituencies.